u-boot/u-boot/tools/binman/binman.rst

     information about what needs to be fixed.
 See missing-blob-help for the message for each tag.

+no-expanded:
+    By default binman substitutes entries with expanded versions if available, so that a `u-boot` entry type turns into `u-boot-expanded`, for example.
+The `--no-expanded` command-line option disables this globally.
+The `no-expanded` property disables this just for a single entry.
+Put the `no-expanded` boolean property in the node to select this behaviour.

 The attributes supported for images and sections are described below.
 Several are similar to those for entries.